This post is related to earlier posts on risk and time.

 In this case, the upward trend doesn’t become consistent until about 1860, and then jumps sharply in the 1940s.
 Here is the graph for the German translation, Entscheidung.

 A second key term in this social change is probability.
-Here is an ngram from the English words probability+probable+probably.
+Here is an ngram for the English words probability+probable+probably.

 This indicates a sharp rise after 1700, and then a leveling off a century later.